 When free-motion quilting between points, you can either try to visualize the geometric quilting lines or draw them on with a quilting marker to eliminate the guesswork.

 You can see another example of dot-to-dot quilting in this stunning quilting job finished by Judi Madsen of Green Fairy Quilts.
 Within the blue star, you can see how she quilted from point to point to echo the natural design of the patchwork.
 Moving outward into negative space, she quilted a square box around the star, and used these newly defined areas to once again connect the dots, quilting a horizontal diamond.

 Again, you can see how useful it is to focus on one area at a time, beginning with a geometric outline and filling in later with diamonds, circles or another fitting pattern.

-Can you see the dot-to-dot method in use in this Dot-to Dot-Combination of Designs quilt by Bluprint instructor Angela Walters?
+Can you see the dot-to-dot method in use in this Dot-to Dot-Combination of Designs quilt by Craftsy instructor Angela Walters?
 By drawing a pair of vertical diamonds in the white negative space, Angela has defined a totally new area in which she can quilt a figure-eight pattern.
 You can use this free-motion quilting tip on a longarm machine or a domestic sewing machine — the concept is the same.

-In her new Bluprint class, Dot-to-Dot Quilting, Angela Walters dives into this technique covering not only diamonds, but also stunning starbursts and lattice designs.
+In her new Craftsy class, Dot-to-Dot Quilting, Angela Walters dives into this technique covering not only diamonds, but also stunning starbursts and lattice designs.
 Her free motion quilting tips include ways to rotate, resize, invert and replicate each design for endless possibilities.
 As a student, you’ll also have access to downloadable diagrams and patterns to help with your next free-motion quilting project.